pdxiv/LuaScott/Adventure Editor Manual.md

-If an error occurs while reading a data base, an appropriate error message is displayed and control returns to the main menu.
+If an error occurs while reading a database, an appropriate error message is displayed and control returns to the main menu.

-If bad data somehow gets into the data base, a "*BAD SECURITY*" message is displayed.
-The data base will have been read in, but the accuracy of the data can not be guaranteed.
+If bad data somehow gets into the database, a "*BAD SECURITY*" message is displayed.
+The database will have been read in, but the accuracy of the data cannot be guaranteed.

 WRITE command:

-The WRITE command will store an adventure data base on disk.
+The WRITE command will store an adventure database on disk.
 The adventure number and drive number are requested.
 If the adventure being written out was previously read in, hitting
 <ENTER> for the adventure number and drive number will write